nimh-dsst/HPC_helpers/README.md

 **HPC usage note**: Script must be run from a compute node since Singularity is not available on the login node.
 Use `sinteractive` or `spersist` to connect to an interactive session.
 See [here](https://hpc.nih.gov/docs/userguide.html) for more information.

-Usage: `is_bids [options] directory`
+Usage: `is_bids.sh [options] directory`

-Default usage assumes that you have access to the singularity container housed in /data/DSST/containers.
-If you do not have access to this directory, you can specify your own singularity image using the -simg option.
+Default usage assumes that `is_bids.sh` and a bids-validator singularity image (included in this repo) are contained within the same directory.
+If this is not the case or if you'd like to use another singularity image, please specify with the `-simg` option.

 <pre>
 [options]: